tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

 ```

 We use `let` in a similar way to a predicate, the difference being that we do not filter the list.
-The names defined in a `let` are visible to the output function and all predicates and secitons that come after the binding.
+The names defined in a `let` are visible to the output function and all predicates and sections that come after the binding.

 ```haskell
 listOverweight :: (RealFloat a) => [(a, a)] -> [a]
 listOverweight xs :: [bmi | (w, h) <- xs, let bmi = w / h^2, bmi >= 25]
 ```

-We ommited the `in` part of the binding because the scope of the names is already predefined.
+We omitted the `in` part of the binding because the scope of the names is already predefined.
 If we used `let in`, the names would only be visible to that predicate.

 ### Case expressions